bkim3395/nycParticipates/Readme.md

 [Live Site](http://bumsookim.net/nycParticipates/)

-NYC Participates is a data visualization of NYC Participatory Budgeting Projects between 2012 and 2017.
+NYC Participates is a data visualization of citizens’ budgeting proposals between 2012 and 2017.

 ## Technologies Used
 + Javascript